Dang Good Laundry Room Cleaning

 - Clean White Cloths

-If as mentioned above, it is unavoidable for the laundry room to double as the storage room, take the time to organize the storage items into hard shell plastic totes.
+If it is unavoidable for the laundry room to double as the storage room, take the time to organize storage items into hard shell plastic totes.
 These can be found affordably at stores like Canadian Tire.
-The advantage to these totes is that they stack well, and if there is a washer leak or flooded basement, they will help protect your belongings.
-Don’t just transfer everything into these totes.
-Go through the storage and toss broken Christmas ornaments and other non-useable items.
+The advantage of using totes is that they stack well, and if there is a washer leak or flood, they will help protect your belongings.

 You can also get a litter locker similar to a diaper genie but designated only for cat litter.
 It locks in the waste and smell, and you can transfer the bag to the outdoor garbage weekly.
-Get a litter scatter mat beneath the litter box to keep litter from tracking across the room.
-Get a wipeable mat under the food and water dish.
-Unless, of course, your cat is a tidy eater!
-If so, please share your secrets on how you made that happen.
+Get a litter scatter mat beneath the litter box to prevent litter from tracking across the room.

-Now that you have decluttered the laundry room and the storage items are organized (and the cats are investigating their new digs), it’s time to clean.
+Now that you have addressed the clutter and the cats are investigating their new toilets, it’s time to clean.

-- Dust and wipe clean from the top down—items such as light fixtures, surfaces, walls, shelves and baseboards.
+- Dust and wipe, cleaning from the ceiling down— items such as lights, light switches, surfaces, walls, shelves and baseboards.